 Countering foreign interference

-In November 2024, the Government introduced the Crimes (Countering Foreign Interference) Amendment Bill to strengthen New Zealand’s criminal justice response to foreign interference and espionage.
+In November 2025, Parliament passed the Crimes (Countering Foreign Interference) Amendment Act 2025 to strengthen New Zealand’s criminal justice response to foreign interference and espionage.
+The Act came into force on 27 November 2025, the day after it received Royal Assent.

-The Bill adds new offences to the Crimes Act 1961, and modifies and extends existing offences related to espionage and the wrongful communication, retention, or copying of government information.
+The Act added new offences to the Crimes Act 1961 and modified and extended existing offences related to espionage and the wrongful communication, retention, or copying of government information.

-The Bill is part of a wider cross-government work programme intended to counter foreign interference from any country.
-The changes made by the Bill support this work by strengthening New Zealand’s criminal justice response to foreign interference which enhances our overall resilience to this unacceptable activity.
+The Act is part of a wider cross-government work programme intended to counter foreign interference from any country.
+By strengthening New Zealand’s criminal justice response to foreign interference, the Act enhances our overall resilience to this unacceptable activity.

 Quick links to sections on this page